ISO 9001:2015 Clause 9.2 Internal Audit

-Non conformity statement: In the revenue dept of government of xxxx, a clerk was found to have no knowledge about the Quality policy, Top management in context to QMS and the product of their dept. TM did not ensure that the Quality policy was communicated and understood within the organization.
-TM did not ensure that appropriate communication processes was established and communication regarding the effectiveness of the QMS took place
+Nonconformity statement: In the revenue dept of the government of xxxx, a clerk was found to have no knowledge about the Quality policy, Top management in context to QMS and the product of their dept. TM did not ensure that the Quality policy was communicated and understood within the organization.
+TM did not ensure that appropriate communication processes were established and communication regarding the effectiveness of the QMS took place

 Reaction of Auditees

 If an experienced auditor cares to look back over several different types of audits they have done, the likelihood is they will be able to recall a whole range of auditee reactions they have experienced, from outright hostility to willing cooperation.
 The auditor has to be prepared to meet and deal with this range of reaction.
 In general, top management will set the “tone” by their general interest and involvement in quality assurance (or lack of it).
 Although it must be said that as organizations realize more and more the full benefits of ISO 9001, auditee reactions are very much on the decline and normally occur when faced by a negative auditor.
 Let’s look at some possible reactions.